Center for Biblical Theology and Eschatology

 My intent is to call us as "conservatives" to repent of former failures and return to future faithfulness in our mission.
 We shall look at the challenge, the motivation, and the demonstration of reformed evangelism.

 The Challenge of Reformed Evangelism

 This is the Biblical model.
-In Paul's letters, he normally sets forth docttine first, then proceeds to set forth the practical duties that are based on or flow from that doctrine.
-We, as reformed Christians, have emphasized the importance of correct docttine for this very reason.
-We recognize that godly living proceeds from sound docttine.
+In Paul's letters, he normally sets forth doctrine first, then proceeds to set forth the practical duties that are based on or flow from that doctrine.
+We, as reformed Christians, have emphasized the importance of correct doctrine for this very reason.
+We recognize that godly living proceeds from sound doctrine.
 This has been a strength.

 How does this apply to the area of evangelism?
 It is impossible to say you are truly reformed and then do nothing in evangelistic work.
 Our doing nothing demonstrates that we either don't believe what it means to be reformed, or that we are disobedient to that truth, or both.
 Being reformed has always meant being evangelistic.
 And the best evangelism was always done by those who were reformed.
 This is confirmed not only by the Bible (Paul certainly believed in sovereign grace, yet was also the greatest missionary) but also by church history.